TWO COOL MOUNTAIN TAJIK KIDS AT THE FIRST PEARL OF SHING

 Each of the seven pearls have a unique breathless beauty, for they are of different colors and change according to the time of day.
 We are here at Mijnon (Eyelash), the first pearl, followed by Soya (Shade), Hushnor (Vigilance), Nophin (Navel), Khurdak (Little One), Marguzor (Blossoming), and Hazor Chasma (Thousand Springs).
 Towering above us are snow-laced mountains 18,000 feet high.

-Perhaps you’d like to join your fellow TTPers to make the Seven Pearls, and so much else, a part of your life?
+Perhaps you’d like to join your fellow TTPers to make the Seven Pearls, and so much else, a part of your life this September?
 Let me know!
 (Glimpses of Our Breathtaking World #53 photo ©Jack Wheeler)